flipkart-incubator/nexus/README.md

 to all the 3 MySQL instances.

 ### Reads based on leader leases
 By default, reads performed over Nexus perform a round trip with all the replicas and results are returned based on the quorum.
 This is done to provide linearizable guarantees.
-However, if the performance cost of this round trip is undesirable, the flag `-nexusLeaseBasedReads` can be used to avoid the round trip during read time and instead return the latest value so long as the lease is active on the serving node.
-Periodically messages are exchanged with other replicas in order to ensure the current lease is still active.
+However, if the performance cost of this round trip during read time is undesirable, the flag `-nexusLeaseBasedReads` can be used to avoid it and instead return the local copy so long as the lease is active on the serving node.
+Periodically messages are exchanged with other replicas so as to ensure the current lease is still active.

+Note that in environments where there can be unbounded clock drifts, this lease based approach can return stale results (non-linearizable) when the lease holder assumes its lease validity longer than it should, based on its local clock.

 ## Testing